 There are many reasons why armpits can smell.
 The most common is when your sweat comes into contact with the bacteria on your skin.
 Other causes include hormonal changes, hygiene, bromhidrosis, medications, environmental factors, and even certain foods.
 Whatever the reason, finding an effective deodorant is key to keeping the pungent pit smell at bay.

 Now let’s discuss nine alternatives for deodorant that you may already have in your home, can purchase online, or buy at your local supermarket.
-We've put together an Amazon list of sweat-proof essentials if you want to purchase them there.

 The most straightforward substitute for deodorant is an all-natural product.
 Instead of chemicals, all-natural deodorants contain ingredients like baking soda and essential oils to neutralize odor-causing bacteria.